Humboldt-WI/blog/content/research/information_systems_1819/test.md

 * **build** defines the weights.
 We set *len(input_shape) == 3* as we get a 3d tensor from the previous layers.

 * **call** builds the attention mechanism itself.
-As you can see, we have $h_{it}$, the context annotations, as input and get the sum of importance weights, hence, the sentence vector $s_{i}$, as output.
+As you can see, we have *$h_{it}$*, the context annotations, as input and get the sum of importance weights, hence, the sentence vector *$s_{i}$*, as output.
 In between, the current variable is reduced by the last dimension and expanded again because masking needs a binary tensor.
 <br>
 <br>